Landis C. Best

 Benchmark Litigation has recognized Landis as one of the Top 250 Women in Litigation in the United States and is listed in Lawdragon's The 500 Leading Lawyers in America guide.
-Landis serves as the co-chair of Cahill's Associate Liaison Committee and is a member of the firm’s Insurance and Pensions Committee.
+Landis serves as the co-chair of Cahill's Women's Initiatives Committee and is a member of the firm’s Insurance and Pensions Committee.

 Landis has been an active leader within the ABA's Section of Litigation and has held several leadership positions, including: Co-Chair of the First Amendment and Media Litigation Committee (2002-2006), Co-Managing Director (2011-2012), National Co-Chair of the Judicial Intern Opportunity Program (2015-2017), and Chair of the Attorney-Client Privilege Task Force (2018-2019).
 Landis also served on the ABA's Standing Committee on Amicus Curiae Briefs (2009-2010).
 Landis serves as a member of the Rules Committee for the United States District Courts for the Southern and Eastern Districts of New York.